 Blast Types

 Rich, beautifully designed emails with artwork, tour dates, links, and more.
-Perfect for:- Album and single announcements
+Perfect for album announcements, tour reveals, merch launches, newsletters, and fan exclusives.

 SMS Blasts

 Short, punchy text messages that land directly on your fan’s phone.
-Perfect for:- Last-minute show announcements
+Perfect for last-minute shows, flash sales, presave reminders, and time-sensitive drops.

 When to Use Blasts vs Flows